 In 1844, she met and married John Tubman.
 Not uncommonly for the time, the marriage was a “mixed” one, as he was a free man and she was still a slave.
-Marriages like this were not uncommon for the time, but they were complicated in nature because any children that came about because of the marriage would have to take the mother’s status as “slave” and would not be free like their father.
+While not uncommon, the marriage was complicated in nature because any children that came about because of the marriage would have to take the mother’s status as “slave” and would not be free like their father.

-John, as part of a plan to get his wife freed and as a means of back into the world of slavery at a later date, insisted on changing her name from Araminta to Harriet, possibly after her mother.
-He did this to ensure that not only she was made safe, but any future issue from the marriage and also her siblings.
+John, as part of a plan to get his wife freed, insisted on changing her name from Araminta to Harriet, possibly after her mother.
+He did this to ensure that not only would she be made safe, but any future issue from the marriage and also her siblings.

 The first of many trips

 This escape from the plantation was the first of many.
 On this first trip she was given a piece of paper with the details of how to make her way to a safe house.
 On her way, for her own safety she was put into the back of a wagon and covered over with a sack.
-She eventually arrived in Pennsylvania, where she met a man called William Still who introduced her to the Philadelphia Ant-Slavery Society and the workings of the UGRR (Underground Rail Road).
+She eventually arrived in Pennsylvania, where she met a man called William Still who introduced her to the Philadelphia Anti-Slavery Society and the workings of the Underground Rail Road(UGRR).